asos-nizamulahmed/competency-framework/technical.md

 1. Understands the benefits of having automated testing and the trade-offs between different test types.
 Adheres to the coding style used by the team.

-2. <mark>Ensures that new features are appropriately covered by automated tests and code has been analysed using code analysis tools.
-Understands that delivering small batches of software to production enables higher quality and faster feedback loops.</mark>
+2. Ensures that new features are appropriately covered by automated tests and code has been analysed using code analysis tools.
+Understands that delivering small batches of software to production enables higher quality and faster feedback loops.

-3. Optimises the tests used within the team by understanding when to shift left and right.
-Ensures there is confidence in the tests by ensuring they are not brittle
+3. <mark>Optimises the tests used within the team by understanding when to shift left and right.
+Ensures there is confidence in the tests by ensuring they are not brittle</mark>

 4. Drives code quality and coding style best practices within the team

 5. Drives code quality best practice and innovation across ASOS

+## Score

+15/35